outragedpinkracoon/vim_notes/cheatsheet.md

 gg - move to the start of the buffer
 :{line_number} - go to a given line e.g. :102 will go to line 102

-w - move forward one word
-b - move backwards one word
+w - move forward one word, having cursor at the start of the word e - move forward one word, having cursor at the end of the word b - move backwards one word

 ### Insertion